Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

 The Day Before

-- Bring potted plants in if they have the potential to fly away.
+- Bring potted plants indoors if they have the potential to fly away.

 - Lay down heavy objects like birdbaths and feeders.
 Unhook hoses and lay them flat.